Princess Estelle, Duchess of Östergötland: Education

+Public life

 As second in line to the Swedish throne, she has been in the public eye since birth.
 On 17 May 2014, two-year-old Estelle inaugurated a fairytale path, named in her honour as "Duchess Estelle's Fairytale Path" in Tåkern, Östergötland.
 At the time of her christening, she was presented with a miniature swan and certificate to the trail indicating that in the future she would perform official engagements there.
 She also visited Linköping Castle, where she was received by Elisabeth Nilsson, Kristina Zetterström and Ann-Catrine Hjerdt, the mayor of Linköping.